Skip to Main Navigation | Skip to Content

 Joseph J. Ryan earned a BA from California State University, an MS from San Diego State University, and a Ph.D. from the University of Missouri.
 He completed internship and post-doctoral supervision at the Little Rock and the North Chicago VA medical centers.
 He is licensed as a psychologist in the State of Missouri and is board certified in Clinical Neuropsychology by the American Board of Professional Psychology (ABPP/ABCN).
-He is a Fellow of the American Psychological Association, Association for Psychological Science, and National Academy of Neuropsychology and the recipient of the 2006 Kyle R. Carter Graduate Faculty Research Award from UCM, the 2006 Raymond D. Fowler Award from the American Psychological Association of Graduate Students (APAGS), the 2007 William H. Byler Distinguished Faculty Award from UCM, and the 2011-2012 Outstanding Graduate Professor of Psychology Award from the Department of Psychological Science student body.
-In 2009, he received an honorary Doctor of Science (Sc.D.) degree from the Forest Institute of Professional Psychology and in 2011 he received an Outstanding Achievement Award from the University of Missouri-Columbia College of Education Alumni Association and was a finalist for the Lifetime Contributions to Neuropsychology Award from the National Academy of Neuropsychology.
+He is a Fellow of the American Psychological Association, Association for Psychological Science, and National Academy of Neuropsychology and the recipient of the 2006 Kyle R. Carter Graduate Faculty Research Award from UCM, the 2006 Raymond D. Fowler Award from the American Psychological Association of Graduate Students (APAGS), and the 2007 William H. Byler Distinguished Faculty Award from UCM.
+In 2009, he was awarded an honorary Doctor of Science (Sc.D.) degree from the Forest Institute of Professional Psychology and in 2011 he received an Outstanding Achievement Award from the University of Missouri-Columbia College of Education Alumni Association.
+He was also a finalist for the Lifetime Contributions to Neuropsychology Award from the National Academy of Neuropsychology.
+In 2014 he received the UCM Distinguished Contribution to Service Award and between 1999 and 2012 was 10 times designated the Outstanding Graduate Professor of Psychology by the Department of Psychological Science student body.

 Prior to coming to UCM, he was Chief Psychologist and clinical neuropsychologist at the Eisenhower VA Medical Center (1984-1999) and adjunct professor of psychiatry (1989-1999) and adjunct associate professor of psychiatry (1985-1989) at the KU Medical Center.
 From 1978 to 1980 he was staff psychologist in psychiatry at the North Chicago VA Medical Center and from 1980 to 1984 he was coordinator of the VA Neuropsychology Laboratory.
 He was also assistant professor of psychology from 1978 to 1984 at the Rosalind Franklin University of Medicine and Science.
 From 1975 to 1977 he was a psychology intern and then a staff psychologist at the Little Rock VA medical center.